 The lowpass frequencies are first separated using a Linkwitz-Riley cross-over filter.
-For more information about the implementation of the Linkwitz-Riley filter, please refer to the Multiband Dynamic Range Compression example.
+For more information about the implementation of the Linkwitz-Riley filter, refer to Multiband Dynamic Range Compression.

 The left and right stereo channels are passed through to the left and right output channels, respectively.
 Therefore, there is no loss of separation between left and right channels in the output.